Mk 2 grenade: Fuses

 The Mk 2 used the M5, M6, M10, M11, or M204 series fuses.

 The early M5, and the later M6 and M204 series detonating fuses, were used on high explosive-filled grenades.
 The M10 and M11 series igniting fuses were used on low explosive-filled ones.

 The early fuses had many problems.
 In the M5, moisture could get in under the foil fuse cap, causing the weapon to fail to detonate.
 The early fuses were not completely silent and made a loud "bang" and produced sparks when activated.
 They also made a faint "hissing" sound while burning, potentially alerting the enemy of their presence.

 The M10, used during the interwar period, and the M10A1, used early in WWII, sometimes prematurely detonated when the flash from the primer hit the explosive charge rather than the delay fuse.
 They were replaced by the M10A2 and M10A3.
 A less common type of igniting fuse was the M11.

 The M6A4C had a delay of 4 seconds.
 The M5 and M11, like the M10, M10A1 and M10A2, had a delay of 4 to 5 seconds.
 The later M10A3 had a delay of 4.5 to 5.3 seconds.
 In 1944, the M6A4C was replaced by the silent and more reliable 4 to 5-second delay M204 or M204A1 fuse.

 Due to the large number of grenades already issued, few grenades with the new fuses were used in combat during WWII.

 Fillings

 The original Mk 2 grenade had a 3/8 inch threaded plug in its base, which covered the opening used to place the explosive filling, either 1.85 oz of TNT, 2.33 oz of Trojan explosive (a mixture of 40% nitrostarch, ammonium nitrate, and sodium nitrate), 1.85 oz of a 50/50 amatol/nitrostarch mixture, or 1.85 oz of Grenite (a mixture of 95% nitrostarch and binders).
 Some early Mk 2 grenades were filled with 0.74 oz of smokeless EC powder.
-The improved "Mk 2A1" (a designation used informally by armorers, historians, and collectors, but never by the US military) introduced in 1942 was filled through the fuse well instead.
+The improved "Mk 2A1" introduced in 1942 was filled through the fuse well instead.
 The Mk 2A1 was initially filled with 0.74 oz of EC powder.
 In 1944, the EC powder filling was replaced with 1.85 oz of TNT.

 Low explosive-filled Mk 2s had their cast iron bodies painted gray or black to prevent rust.
 Pre-WWII high explosive-filled Mk 2s were painted bright yellow.
 During wartime (from about 1943 onwards), grenades were overpainted in olive drab, leaving a narrow yellow ring remaining at the top.
 Not all were overpainted, however, as D-Day film footage shows.
 Mk 2 practice grenades were painted red (a practice copied from the French military).
 M21 practice grenades were painted light blue (a practice copied from the British military) and had blue-painted fuse levers, often with the end painted light brown indicating a "low explosive" marking charge.